Yoast/plugin-grunt-tasks/README.md

 Type: `String`
 Default value: `.tmp/QA-Changelog.md`

-The destination file to write the build changelog in.
+The destination file to write the built changelog in.

 ##### useANewLineAfterHeader
 Type: `Boolean`